 From our files it appears the house was located on two lots when it was first completed.
 It is apparent the Sheridan’s resided in the property until around 1932.
 At which point the house and both lots was listed for sale.
 The house stood on a 60ft space, while the vacant lot was around 56ft.
 In 1934, the owner of the property was classified as Collateral Liquidation, and then sold to Detroit businessman Mr. Robert S. Hotchkiss.

-In 1963, it appears the house was put on the market - the second 56’ ft lot was also listed at that time for $7,500 (around $64,000) however, it is not clear if this separate lot was sold.
+In 1964, the house was put on the market - the second 56’ ft lot was also listed for $7,500 (around $64,000).
 It was at this point that businessman and inventor Donald B. Emery purchased the property and owned it for several years.
 At the time Mr. Emery worked for the Sheller Globe Corporation in Toldedo – an auto parts manufacturer and industrial conglomerate.
 During his career Mr. Emery filed at least five patents with the US Patent Office.
 Three of those patents were filed during the 1960’s while he was with the Sheller Globe Corporation.
 This included a patent for a ‘method for making luminous plastic articles’ and a ‘method of de-flashing and polishing molded plastic articles’.
 The Standard Oil Company of Indiana then employed Mr. Emery.
 Source: Google.

 The architect of 1305 Whittier was Rupert W. Koch, a graduate of the University of Michigan.
 Mr. Koch spent most of his career in Ann Arbor where he was one of the cities leading architects.
 One of his more prominent projects was the Leander J. Hoover residence completed in 1918.
 Set on an extensive 24 acre site the stunning French chateau cost over $350,000 to build (around $6million today).